A pizza maker crowned world champion in Menton shuts down his establishment: “The vending machines have killed us!”

-The dream of a man has faded in just a few days.
+The dream of a man has faded in a matter of days.
 Cyrille Auffret, a Breton pizza maker, brilliantly won the prestigious World Pizza Trophy in Menton.
-However, barely back from this achievement, a new reality shatters his happiness: he must close his establishment.
-In a poignant message, he declares: “Distributors have killed us”, revealing the heavy burdens of the difficulties faced against these intermediaries that have led to the downfall of his dream.
+However, barely back from this accomplishment, a news tears apart his happiness: he must close his establishment.
+In a poignant message, he declares: “The distributors have killed us”, revealing the heavy burden of the challenges faced against these intermediaries that have led to the downfall of his dream.

 Why did a champion pizza maker have to close his establishment?

 In a poignant message shared on social media, Cyrille expressed his feelings and explained how, despite his success, his establishment could not survive.
-Supply difficulties with distributors led to tough choices, and his hard work was not enough to keep the pizzeria afloat.
+Supply difficulties with distributors led to hard choices, and his hard work was not enough to keep the pizzeria afloat.
 This is a bitter reality for this passionate craftsman, who had invested time and resources to achieve his goals in the trade.

 Why was the closure of his establishment so painful for him?

-The decision to close the pizzeria was made after unsuccessfully attempting to negotiate with the distributors.
+The decision to close the pizzeria came after unsuccessfully trying to negotiate with distributors.
 The feeling of betrayal and helplessness is palpable.
-What parent could not be struck by such a situation?
-Cyrille thus mentioned a hard truth: “Distributors have killed us!”
-Indeed, this phrase resonates as a cry from the heart for all artisans struggling to survive in an increasingly difficult market.
+Which parent could not be struck by such a situation?
+Cyrille thus expressed a harsh truth: “The distributors have killed us!”
+Indeed, this phrase resonates as a heartfelt cry for all artisans who struggle to survive in an increasingly difficult market.

 What support has Cyrille received in this situation?

-• Community support: Artisans and chefs from the region have come forward to offer their help and share advice.
+• Community support: Artisans and chefs from the region have come forward to offer him their help and share advice.

 What are the consequences of this closure on the local sector?

-The expressions of support for Cyrille testify to the emotional impact of his situation.
+The testimonials of support for Cyrille reflect the emotional impact that his situation generates.
 It is a call for solidarity that resonates through these messages.
-Cyrille’s poignant phrase, “Distributors have killed us!”, resonates with palpable sadness, symbolizing the fierce struggle of artisans who see their passion threatened by often dehumanized commercial logics.
+Cyrille’s poignant phrase, “The distributors have killed us!”, resonates with palpable sadness, symbolizing the fierce struggle of artisans who see their passion threatened by often dehumanized commercial logics.

 Leave a Reply